 So how did the Sark Collection come to be?
 Here is a vague description of what I recall Sarkodies words on stage.
-Once upon a time, the international performer was travelling around the world.
+Once upon a time, the international performer was traveling around the world.
 He met a lady from Norway, who helped him with some music contacts and introduced him to Jerry Wonder.
 She happened to be a designer and put forward the idea to him about the Sark Collection.
 This lady is the designer behind the Sark Collection and goes by the name of Yas.

-My review, is that the Sark Collection over all is a nice concept.
+My review is that the Sark Collection overall is a nice concept.
 I think with all concerned, some might have picked up I like to gear some of my articles towards supporting your own.
 But many might confuse me as a traditionalist when in fact I tend to look at things more from an economical perspective.

 African fabric or not, having the Sark collection is great, it gives space to those who wish to go out there and seek the ‘Baby Phat’ style, or the ‘Rocafella’ wear presentation, the ability to actually get it here and represent a Ghanaian label.
 Now I am not sure how the economics works behind the scene and if the Ghana half or the Norway half of the duet benefits from the sales but it’s a step closer.

 In a review of the designs, I was quite impressed.
 My expectations had been lowered to t-shirts with prints, jeans with labels, and caps with logos, as is with most artists that start their labels.
 But it was actually the opposite, there was more to the outfits than just that.
 Cuts, patterns, and creativity.

 The designs were up to date with modern trends.
 In fact, one may recall an article I wrote about spike fashion and if there will be a designer to introduce it to Africa, well the Sark collection did just that.
 This is definitely ahead of most casual and smart wear abroad.
 Good luck to the duet on their newfound venture.
 I should be getting myself a belt or two.